What is the wear and tear exclusion in insurance?

 What does Wear and Tear Exclusion mean?

 If insurers did not exclude wear and tear, they would essentially have to eventually pay for replacement or repairs to every building, tool, and piece of office equipment they insure.
-This would mean dramatically raising the premiums in order to pay for these expenses.
-Auto insurance, for example, only covers unforeseen events, such as accidents, and does not cover replacements of car parts that wear down over time, such as filters, hoses, and brake pads.
+This would mean dramatically raising the premiums to pay for these expenses.
+For example, auto insurance only covers unforeseen events, such as accidents.
+It does not cover replacements of car parts that wear down over time, such as filters, hoses, and brake pads.